bruno-lang/bruno-lang.github.io/learn/index.md

 declared based on the function's parameters and any of the other variables.
 Thanks to referential transparency order of declaration is irrelevant and can be chosen for best readability.
-Also the necessity of computation (order or at all) of local variables is no longer a programmer's burden.
+Also the necessity of computation (order or at all) of local variables is not the programmer's burden.

 ### Loops
 The primary way to _loop_ is to use recursive functions: